smatt989/humantree/README.md

-# Bee Label Maker #
+# Human Tree #

-This is image annotation software built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.
+This is a simple network visualization app built using scalatra with a connection to Postgres/H2 db with Slick and serving up a react/redux web front end.

 ## Initial Setup